agentsUpdated·Falk Gottlob··updated ·6 min read

 Strategy: AI tools analyze market data, customer feedback, competitive landscape.
 You get to a hypothesis faster.

 Prototyping: Instead of writing specs, you build.
 AI coding tools let you go from idea to working prototype in hours, not weeks.
+See Instant Prototyping for the exact workflow.

 Validation: Put the prototype in front of customers.
 AI transcribes the conversation, extracts patterns, surfaces themes.
 The synthesis that used to take a week happens in minutes.